Boundary null controllability of degenerate wave equation as the limit of internal controllability: Introduction

-It is worth mentioning that the boundary controllability of \eqref{bcp} has been studied in \cite{zhang2017null} for the {\bf weakly degenerate} operator, when $\alpha\in(0,1)$, as well as, for the {\bf strongly degenerate} one, when $\alpha \in [1,2)$.
+It is worth mentioning that the boundary controllability of \eqref{bcp} has been studied in \cite{zhang2017null} for both the {\bf weakly degenerate} operator, when $\alpha\in(0,1)$ and the {\bf strongly degenerate} operator, when $\alpha \in [1,2)$.
 On the other hand, for $\alpha \in (0,1)$, the distributed controllability of \eqref{dcp} has been established in \cite{Zhang2018InteriorCO}, for an arbitrary control domain $\omega\subset\subset(0,1)$.
-It is important to emphasize that one of the contributions of this work is about the obtainment, for any $\alpha \in (0,2)$, of the null controllability of \eqref{dcp}, when the control domain is $\omega = \omega_{\varepsilon}$.
+We emphasize that one of the contributions of this work is about the obtainment, for any $\alpha \in (0,2)$, of the null controllability of \eqref{dcp}, when the control domain is $\omega = \omega_{\varepsilon}$.

-At this moment, let us briefly talk about some previous works which motivate the present one.
-In 1988, Zuazua used Lion's Hilbert uniqueness method in order to obtain the internal exact controllability for the wave equation, when the distributed control acts on an appropriate $\varepsilon$-neighborhood of some portion $\Gamma _{0}$ of the boundary (see \cite[Chapitre VII, section 2.3]{lions1988controlabilite} or \cite[Section III.2, Teorema 1]{zuazua1990controlabilidad}) ).
+At this moment, let us briefly talk about some previous works which motivate the current one.
+In 1988, Zuazua used Lion's Hilbert uniqueness method in order to obtain the internal exact controllability for the wave equation, when the distributed control acts on an appropriate $\varepsilon$-neighborhood of some portion $\Gamma _{0}$ of the boundary (see \cite[Chapitre VII, section 2.3]{lions1988controlabilite} or \cite[Section III.2, Teorema 1]{zuazua1990controlabilidad}) { or \hbox{\cite[Theorem 3.1]{zuazua2024exactcontrolwave}}}).
 Based on it, in \cite{fabre1992exact}, Fabre proved the exact boundary controllability of the wave equation as the limit of internal controllability, which means that, in the passage to the limit, when $\varepsilon \to 0$, the $\varepsilon$-neighborhood of $\Gamma _{0}$ shrinks to itself.
-In \cite{chaves2020boundary}, Chaves-Silva et al. obtained a similar result for the heat equation.
+In \cite{chaves2020boundary}, Chaves-Silva et al.~obtained a similar result for the heat equation.
 Recently, in \cite{araujo2022boundary}, we developed an analogous investigation for the degenerate heat equation case.

 In this current work, we are focused on the corresponding investigation involving the degenerate wave equation case, that is, the boundary null controllability of the degenerate wave equation will be recovered as the limit of internal controllability.
 We are supposed to say that this goal has already been started in \cite{araujo2023regularity}, where we have obtained some crucial regularity results for the degenerate wave equations, in a neighborhood of the boundary.